Breeds

 The Kadaknath chicken is not your ordinary chicken; it’s a nutritional superstar, famous for its nutritional value.

 What makes Kadaknath chicken really stand out is its protein content.
-It’s way higher in protein than the usual chicken we eat, and it has less fat and moisture.
+It’s way higher in protein than the usual chicken, and it has less fat and moisture.

 black chicken meat